NivedithaReddyM/wd201_L11_finalproject/README.md

 - Admin can delete the elections,questions,voters
 - Admin can register voters
 - Admin can launch election
-- Elections administrator can set custom path to election
-- Ending the election
+- Admin has the privilege to launch and end the election
 - We cannot delete election after ending election
 - We cannot edit questions after launching election
 - We cannot edit questions,voters,options etc... after ending an election